eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/wallet-provider/wallet-developers-workflow.md

 **Data retrieval not based on user agent (Digital Credentials API)**

-- Shall be according to ISO/IEC 18013-5 (CBOR), OpenID4VP v1.0 specification instead of ISO/IEC 18013-7 (Annex B) where Draft 18 of OpenID4VP is used
+- Shall be according to ISO/IEC 18013-5 (CBOR), OpenID4VP v1.0 specification instead of ISO/IEC 18013-7 (Annex B) where OpenID4VP is used

 **Data retrieval based on user agent (Digital Credentials API) - Optional**